xlwings/xlwings/docs/migrate_to_0.9.rst

 * Active sheet

-  >>> sht = xw.sheets.active  # in active book of active app
+  >>> sht = xw.sheets.active  # in active book
   >>> sht = wb.sheets.active  # in specific book

 * Range on active sheet

   >>> xw.Range('A1')  # on active sheet of active book of active app
-  >>> app.range('A1') # on active sheet of active book of specific app

 Round vs. Square Brackets
 -------------------------

-Round brackets use Excel's 1-based indexing, while square brackets use Python's 0-based indexing.
+Round brackets follow Excel's behavior (i.e. 1-based indexing), while square brackets use Python's 0-based indexing/slicing.

 As an example, the following all reference the same range::